Crofton, West Yorkshire: Crofton today

 Crofton has had a makeover in the last few years.
-The old Nostell Mine and its surrounding area have been transformed into a nature park, with a small pond and walking areas that many locals use.
-The walk comprises around 3–4 miles of ash path from start to finish, with some being concreted (remnants of the old opencast mining area).
+The old Nostell mine and its surrounding area have been transformed into a nature park, with a small pond and walking areas that many locals use.
+The walk comprises around 3–4 miles of ash path, with some being concreted (remnants of the old opencast mining area).
 It can be followed on foot or by bike, right to the Trans-Pennine Trail and through Walton Forest.
 Use in some years is marred by surges in the tick population, which particularly affect dog walkers and farm cattle.